coutand-bastien/CTF/FCSC/web/Gare_au_gorille.md

 ## Analysis

-On arrive sur un site composé de deux pages : la première est composé d'une collection de memes et d'une input search et la deuxième d'un formulaire de report.
+We arrive on a site composed of two pages: the first one is composed of a collection of memes and an input search and the second one of a report form.

 We arrive on a site composed of two pages: the first one is composed of a memes collection and an input search and the second one of a report form.